slatedocs/slate/source/includes/_endpoint-account.md

 }
 ```

-PATCH to this endpoint to change the name, palette, or manifest.
+PATCH this endpoint to change the name, palette, or manifest.
+Logos are controlled by the logo subresource.

 #### Change application logo